European Network for Non-Violence and Dialogue

 The project focuses on conflicts that currently attract attention in European media and public, and, thus, stir public discussions, influence opinions and form values among citizens.
 Furthermore, the project aims to create a functional network that may become a counterbalance to tendencies in Central and Eastern Europe which diverge from the ideals and values of a united Europe.
 With this objective in mind, ENND also intends to form a network of civil society organisations and individuals who are capable of preventing and intervening in value conflicts, mitigating situations of polarisation and possibly also help de-radicalising individuals.
 Learning from each other, collecting tested conflict intervention approaches, supporting each other’s interventions, and organising public campaigns that promote common goals and values of human rights and European cooperation, are among the concrete aims of the ENND initiative.

-This project titled Network for Non-violence and Dialoguewas co-financed by Europe for Citizens under the Strand 2: Civil Society Projects 2016 and has been implemented from 1.1.2017 to 30.06.2018.
-Information about the implemented activities with indicated numbers of involved countries and participants can be accessed here
+This project was co-financed by Europe for Citizens under the Strand 2: Civil Society Projects 2016.
+Information about the implemented activities with indicated numbers of involved countries and participants can be accessed here.